makentenza/grafana-skydive/README.md

 ## Skydive for OCP and Grafana with skydive DataSource plugin

+This repository is based in the Skydive Project (https://github.com/skydive-project/skydive), an open source real-time network topology and protocols analyzer.

 Use the following instructions to deploy the full stack, Skydive + Grafana with Skydive plugin.
 Note that the Skydive Agent is configured to get information from the SDN using ovs-multitenant plugin:

       # oc new-project skydive